MarkFChavez/markjoelchavez.com/src/pages/pressing_enter_in_terminal_issue/index.md

 ---

-Sometimes I get this issue when running certain commands in my terminal (on OSX) -- and the only solution I find useful is running this command in my terminal:
+Sometimes I get this issue when running certain commands in my terminal (on OSX) -- and the only solution I find useful is running this command:

 ```ruby
 $ ssty sane